 Read here the publication of the paper describing the rationale and the design of the Healthy Brain Study.

-Professor Roshan Cools receives ERC Advanced Grant and is going to use a dataset from the Healthy Brain Study3 May 2022 "In my ERC project, we will study how the brain computes when effortful control is required and when it is not, and how we decide when to prioritize which behavioral strategy.
-In this context we will focus on behavioural control in the context of stressors". read more
+"In my ERC project, we will study how the brain computes when effortful control is required and when it is not, and how we decide when to prioritize which behavioral strategy.
+In this context we will focus on behavioural control in the context of stressors".read more

 André Marquand is conducting research into the use of biomarkers — specific substances that can relay information about a person’s medical state.
 They have brought about a revolution in diagnosis and personalised treatment in many areas of medicine.
 Psychiatry is clearly behind in that regard.
 Mental disorders are still mostly diagnosed on the basis of symptoms simply because useful biomarkers are not available.
 This is because the means to analyse mental disorders at all imaginable levels — from neurobiology to behaviour — are still lacking.